Hardin Library provides a variety of services to help you succeed!

 Assistance with literature searches and systematic reviews

-The UI Libraries subscribe to hundreds of online databases, focused on a variety of disciplines and implementations, from point-of-care to basic science research.
+The UIowa Libraries subscribe to many health science databases, focused on a variety of disciplines and implementations, from point-of-care to basic science research.
 Your liaison can help you choose the right databases, the right headings, and the right strategy.
+The Institute of Medicine recommends working with a librarian or other information specialist to plan out your search strategy and to peer-review the final strategy used.

 Health Sciences databases